New Feedback Control and Adaptive Evolve-Filter-Relax Regularization for the Navier-Stokes Equations in the Convection-Dominated Regime: A new feedback control strategy for high Reynolds numbers

-where the forms are the ones introduced in section \ref{sec:POD_t}.
+where the forms are the ones introduced in Section \ref{sec:POD_t}.
 The problem features Dirichlet and Neumann boundary conditions, and an initial velocity $u_0$. {We leverage the control} to reach the following goal:

 Namely, we want the solution, in time, to {become} more and more similar to the desired state $U$.
 This goal \eqref{eq:convergence} is achieved by {using} a linear feedback control in the first variable $u$, i.e., by {appropriately choosing} $f = f(u,U)$.
-If \eqref{eq:convergence} {holds} for a solution of \eqref{eq:general_problem}, then $(u,p,f)$ is an \emph{admissible solution}.
+If \eqref{eq:convergence} {holds} for a solution of \eqref{eq:general_problem}, then $(u,p,f)$ is an \emph{admissible solution}.\\ From now on, we consider a desired state $U$ that satisfies the following conditions: \begin{itemize} \item[$\circ$] It is divergence free and belongs to the following space~\cite{GUNZBURGER2000803}